 LibreNMS was forked from the last GPL-licensed version of Observium.

-Thanks to one of our users Dan Brown who has written a migration script to be able move your Observium install over to LibreNMS Dan Brown.
-This also takes care of moving from one cpu architect to another.
+Thanks to one of our users, Dan Brown, who has written a migration script, you can easily move your Observium install over to LibreNMS.
+This also takes care of moving from one CPU architecture to another.
 Give it a try :)

 How LibreNMS will be different from Observium:

 - We will have an inclusive community, where it's OK to ask stupid questions, and OK to ask for things that aren't on the roadmap.
-If you'd like to see something added, add or comment on the relevant issue in our GitHub issue database.
+If you'd like to see something added, add or comment on the relevant issue in our Community forum.

 - There are no plans for a paid version, and we don't anticipate this ever changing.